Skip to main content

 • Coffee grounds

-• Meat bones
+• Meat and fish bones

 • Food soiled paper products (like paper towels, napkins & pizza boxes)